Repeat Prescription Requests

 If you have any issues or queries, please contact the practice.

 The NHS prescription ordering direct (POD) service is an easy way for you to order your repeat prescription by telephone.

-The NHS POD is operated by Great Yarmouth and Waveney CCG and has dedicated handlers, trained to take requests for repeat prescriptions.
+The NHS POD is operated by NHS Norfolk and Waveney CCG and has dedicated handlers, trained to take requests for repeat prescriptions.
 If you are a patient registered with this practice you can call the NHS POD to order your repeat medication.

 Telephone: 01502 718615

 This service is for repeat medication.
 Requests will not be taken for acute medication or urgent prescriptions.

 Patients are advised to:

 - Check your medication cupboard before ordering